-Platinum Capital Limited's ("PMC" or the "Company") overall investment return for the 2019 financial year was 0.01%.
+Platinum Capital Limited's ("PMC" or the "Company") overall investment return for the 2019 financial year was 0.01% for the 12 months to 30 June 2019.
 However, this headline return occurred against a backdrop of significant volatility across global markets.
 The re-emergence of trade tensions in May 2019 stalled the momentum that had been building in the preceding months.